Community: Sociology

+Others

+The Shona (in Zimbabwe) include ancestral spirits (midzimu) in their conceptualisation of the community.

 Key concepts

 Gemeinschaft and Gesellschaft

 In Gemeinschaft und Gesellschaft (1887), German sociologist Ferdinand Tönnies described two types of human association: Gemeinschaft (usually translated as "community") and Gesellschaft ("society" or "association").
 Tönnies proposed the Gemeinschaft–Gesellschaft dichotomy as a way to think about social ties.
 No group is exclusively one or the other.
 Gemeinschaft stress personal social interactions, and the roles, values, and beliefs based on such interactions.
 Gesellschaft stress indirect interactions, impersonal roles, formal values, and beliefs based on such interactions.

 Sense of community

 In a seminal 1986 study, McMillan and Chavis identify four elements of "sense of community":